Samreay/Samreay/content/reviews/all_the_dust/index.md

 sentence: "All those who stand before Spot will be swept away."
 ---

-*As of the time of writing this review, I've read the published book and am jumping onto the RR chapters soon.*
+*As of the time of writing this review, I've read the published book and about a dozen Royal Road chapters.*

 ## Blurb